awslabs/aws-saas-boost/docs/getting-started.md

       - If you're running on Linux or OSX, run: `sh ./install.sh`
       - If you're running on Windows, run: `powershell .\install.ps1`
 3. Select the option for a new installation.
-4. Enter the full path to your AWS SaaS Boost directory (hit enter for the current directory): /\<mydir\>/aws-saas-boost.
+4. Enter the full path to your AWS SaaS Boost directory (push enter for the current directory): /\<mydir\>/aws-saas-boost.
 5. Enter the name for this SaaS Boost environment (dev, QA, test, sandbox, etc.).
 6. Enter the email address of the AWS SaaS Boost administrator who will receive the initial temporary password.
+7. Choose the identity provider for the SaaS Boost admin web console: enter either `Cognito` or `Keycloak` (push enter for Cognito).
+To use [Keycloak](https://www.keycloak.org/) you will need a registered domain name with a verified TLS (SSL) certificate, an existing Route53 Hosted Zone, and working DNS resolution.
+      - If you choose `Keycloak` you will be prompted for the custom domain name you will be using for your Keycloak installation.
+      - SaaS Boost will search for existing Route53 Hosted Zones and provide you a list to select from.
+Enter the number of the hosted zone for your existing custom domain to select it.
+      - SaaS Boost will search for existing ACM Certificates and provide you a list to select form.
+Enter the number of the certificate for your existing custom domain to select it.
+8. Choose whether you would like to use a custom domain name for the SaaS Boost admin web console.
+To use a custom domain name you will need a verified TLS (SSL) certificate, an existing Route53 Hosted Zone, and working DNS resolution.
+      - If you enter `y` you will be prompted for the custom domain name you want to use for your SaaS Boost admin web console installation.
+(Note that this domain must be different than your Keycloak domain if you're using Keycloak as your System User IdP).
+      - SaaS Boost will search for existing Route53 Hosted Zones and provide you a list to select from.
+Enter the number of the hosted zone for your existing custom domain to select it.
+      - SaaS Boost will search for existing ACM Certificates and provide you a list to select form.
+Enter the number of the certificate for your existing custom domain to select it.
-7. Indicate whether you would like the metrics and analytics features of AWS SaaS Boost to be installed.
+9. Choose whether you would like the optional analytics pipeline and data warehouse to be installed.
 This is ***optional*** and will provision a [Redshift](https://aws.amazon.com/redshift) cluster.
-      - If you enter **Y**, you are prompted for [QuickSight](https://aws.amazon.com/quicksight/) setup.
+      - If you enter `y`, you are prompted to setup [QuickSight](https://aws.amazon.com/quicksight/).
 To use Quicksight, _you must have already registered_ for a Standard or Enterprise Quicksight account in your AWS Account by following the steps at [https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html).
-8. If your application is Windows based and needs a shared file system, a [Managed Active Directory](https://aws.amazon.com/directoryservice/) must be deployed to support [Amazon FSx for Windows File Server](https://aws.amazon.com/fsx/windows/) or [Amazon FSx for NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap/).
-Select y or n as needed.
-9. Review the settings for your installation.
+10. Review the settings for your installation.
 Double check the AWS account number and AWS Region you're about to install AWS SaaS Boost into.
-Enter **y** to proceed or **n** to re-enter or adjust the values.
+Enter `y` to proceed or `n` to cancel.

 The installation process will take 30-45 minutes to configure and provision all the resources (this will vary based on the options you've selected).
 Detailed logs from the installation process are stored in **saas-boost-install.log**.